joelhreynolds/SASAP-test/README.md

  - and another
  ...

- Think about adding things you don't want to track into the .gitignore so that don't obscure git pane.
+ Think about adding things you don't want to track into the .gitignore so that don't obscure git pane in Rstudio.